cds-snc/gcds-docs/src/en/installation.md

 ## How our updates work

-Changes to GC Design System (GCDS-) come in a single version update with tokens, components, and (usually) non-breaking changes.
+Changes to GC Design System (GCDS) come in a single version update with tokens, components, and (usually) non-breaking changes.
 GC Design System is independent of the Web Experience Toolkit (WET) and GCWeb.